 About the Author

 Lee is avid street motorcycle rider, track rider, instructor and owner of 1st Gear Motorcycle Training.
 He rides as much as he can on trips and track days.
 If it has two wheels he is interested.
 Since learning to ride in 2005 it has been his life.
-Most of his motorcycling kilometers have been spent outside city limits in California, Arizona, Mexico, Thailand, and Vietnam.
+Most of his motorcycling kilometers have been spent outside city limits in United States (California!), Australia, Mexico, Thailand, and Vietnam.
 Organizing multi day rides to great roads and places with several other riders is his favorite part of motorcycling.

 Lee started 1st Gear Motorcycle Training in 2014 and has trained thousands of students since.
 Motorcycling changed Lee’s life and he wants everyone he teaches to experience why motorcycling is amazing.
 At the same time showing how safe it can be.
 While he is an instructor, he is very much a student too.
-He has taken programs at West Coast Superbike School, American Supercamp, Optimum Performance Rider Training, Go FlatTrack and trained with experienced racers such as Josh Hayes, Danny Walker, and Jake Gagne and is a track day rider at The Ridge Motorsports Park, Thunderhill, Pitt Meadows Track Days, and Mission Raceway.
+He has taken programs at West Coast Superbike School, American Supercamp, Optimum Performance Rider Training, Go FlatTrack and trained with experienced racers such as Josh Hayes, Danny Walker, and Jake Gagne and is a regular track day rider at The Ridge Motorsports Park and Pitt Meadows Track Days.
+He has also loves riding at Phillip Island, Thunderhill, and Mission Raceway.
 Lee is also a safety rider at Pitt Meadows Track Days.

 You can read more about him and his adventures at www.ridefar.ca and www.1stgear.ca